TIMELINE-America's long stumble toward the "fiscal cliff"

-Here is a time line of how the country got where it is
+Here is a timeline of how the nation got where it is today.

 * 1998-2001.
 Long economic expansion of 1990s peaks.
 U.S.